shezaadahmed/Data-Anomalies-Diagnosis/README.md

 # Project Description:
 The goal of this project is to develop a Python script that detects anomalies in a continuous data stream, simulating floating-point numbers.
 This data could represent metrics such as financial transactions or system metrics, with a focus on identifying unusual patterns.
+This project also deeply focuses on developing a robust Python script capable of detecting anomalies in real-time data streams, which can be critical for applications such as financial monitoring and system performance analysis.
 # Chosen Algorithms:
 1).
 Statistical Methods: Z-Score
 2).
 Machine Learning: K-Means Clustering, Isolation Forest